 Africa Energy held a 90% participating interest in Block 2B.
-On April 20, 2021, Africa Energy closed a farmout transaction to transfer operatorship and an aggregate 62.5% participating interest in the Exploration Right for Block 2B in consideration for a carry through the next exploration well, Gazania-1, which is expected to spud in November 2021.
+On April 20, 2021, Africa Energy closed a farmout transaction to transfer operatorship and an aggregate 62.5% participating interest in the Exploration Right for Block 2B in consideration for a carry through the next exploration well, Gazania-1, which is expected to spud in the third quarter of 2021.
 Africa Energy retains a 27.5% participating interest in Block 2B.